Zhao Guangyi (Southern Han): During Southern Han

 In 917, Liu Yin's brother and successor Liu Yan declared his domain a new state of Yue (shortly later renamed Han, and therefore known to historians as Southern Han), as its Emperor Gaozu.
 He commissioned Zhao Guangyi, Li Yinheng, and another official, Yang Dongqian, chancellors.
 Zhao was also made the minister of defense (兵部尚書).

 Despite Zhao's service as Southern Han's chancellor, he had long longed to return to central China, as he felt that, as a member of a prominent Central Plains aristocratic family, it was shameful to serve for a regional state.
 Knowing this, Liu Yan wanted to comfort him, and therefore forged a letter in his handwriting style and sent a secret messenger to Luoyang to summon his two sons Zhao Sun and Zhao Yi (趙益) to Southern Han, and Zhao Sun and Zhao Yi subsequently took their families and went to Southern Han.
-Their arrivals was a pleasant surprise for Zhao Guangyi, and it was said that thereafter he wholeheartedly served Liu Yan.
+Their arrivals were a pleasant surprise for Zhao Guangyi, and it was said that thereafter he wholeheartedly served Liu Yan.

 Southern Han had, for some time, cordial relations with its northern neighbor Chu, whose founding king Ma Yin and his successors remained nominally vassals of Later Liang's (and later, its successor states Later Tang and Later Jin), and prior to his taking imperial title, Liu Yan had married a daughter of Ma Yin's in 915.
 After he declared himself emperor, he created her empress.
 After she died in 934, however, the relationship between the two states deteriorated, and Chu's prosperity became a major threat to Southern Han.
 In 939, Zhao spoke to Liu Yan about this, pointing out that the two states had not had formal relations since Empress Ma's death, and advocating that an emissary be sent to Chu.
 He further recommended the official Li Shu (李紓) as a suitable emissary.
 After Li's mission, Chu also sent emissaries to Southern Han, It was said that after these exchanges, there were no further troubles between Southern Han and Chu for the rest of Liu Yan's reign.

 It was said that for the over two decades that Zhao served as chancellor, the Southern Han imperial storage was full, and that the borders were safe.
 He died around the new year 940.
 After his death, Liu Yan made Zhao Sun a chancellor to succeed him.